-- Technological dataset (WP2, WP3)
+- Technological dataset (WP2, WP3): Table 3

-- Business models' dataset (WP4)
+- Business models' dataset (WP4): Table 4

-- Investment dataset (WP5)
+- Investment dataset (WP5): Table 5

-- Public procurement dataset (WP5)
+- Public procurement dataset (WP5): Table 6

-- Stakeholder engagement dataset (WP6)
+- Stakeholder engagement dataset (WP6): Table 7

-- Replication dataset (WP7, WP8)
+- Replication dataset (WP7, WP8): Table 8

-- Citizen Science dataset - Management dataset (WP1)
+- Citizen Science dataset (WP6): Table 9

+- Management dataset (WP1): Table 10

-WP7 has been included as part of the replication dataset, as it develops online platforms where information is put to disposal of Follower Cities and potential followers.
-Management dataset includes the basic coordination and management tasks and deliverables, as well as the presentations and outcomes of meetings of management entities such as the Local HOOP Committees, Executive Board, General Assembly or Innovation Board
+WP7 has been included as part of the replication dataset, as it developed online platforms where information is put to disposal of cities and regions in HOOP Network and potential members or other users.
+Management dataset includes the basic coordination and management tasks and deliverables, as well as the presentations and outcomes of meetings of management entities such as the Local HOOP Committees, Executive Board, General Assembly or Innovation Committee.